-Principal Activities Of Our Group
+Principal Activities Of The Group

-- Blending and packing of vegetable-based edible oils. - Marketing, branding and merchandising of various consumer-packed edible oil products in the domestic and international market. - Trading in a broad range of tap and sanitary ware products.
+- Blending and packing of vegetable-based edible oils. - Marketing, branding and merchandising of various consumer-packed edible oil products in the domestic and international market. - Assembling and trading a broad range of tap and sanitary ware products.